A short description

-Amazingly, Colin Sinnott in his masterly book "The RAF and Aircraft Design 1923-1939" shows that prior to WWII the RAF was actually calling for ways for the wing-mounted armament of Hurricanes and Spitfires to be somehow elevated to fire at no-allowance angles!
+Amazingly, Colin Sinnott in his masterly book "The RAF and Aircraft Design 1923-1939" shows that before WWII the RAF was calling for ways for the wing-mounted armament of Hurricanes and Spitfires to be somehow elevated to fire at no-allowance angles!
 Indeed this requirement was taken forward to the specification that led to the Hawker Typhoon.

-During the night-blitz of the winter of 1940-41 the Defiant turret-fighter did achieve some success and many of these successes were achieved in a no-allowance shooting scenario, but the new Bristol Beaufighter with it's on-board interception radar started to achieve much greater success, and although there were plans to fit Beaufighters with turrets, and prototypes were flown, these plans were dropped and production was concentrated on the version with only forward-firing armament and over the course of that winter of 40/41 British interest in the no-allowance shooting method faded and disappeared.
+During the night-blitz of the winter of 1940-41 the Defiant turret-fighter did achieve some successes, many in a no-allowance shooting scenario but the new Bristol Beaufighter, with its on-board interception radar, had a better rate of interceptions.
+Although there were plans to fit Beaufighters with turrets, and prototypes were flown, these plans were dropped and production was concentrated on the version with only forward-firing armament.
+Over the course of that winter of 1940 - 41 British interest in developing the no-allowance shooting method faded and disappeared.
 The Defiant continued in the night-fighter role until the spring of 1942.
 It was noted that although radar-equipped Beaufighters were more likely to make an interception, once an enemy bomber was sighted a Defiant more likely to bring down an enemy bomber, even though it did not have the heavy cannon armament of the Beaufighter.
 This was because the Defiant was better able to keep the enemy bomber in view once it started taking evasive action. ³

 It was in Germany instead that upward shooting was developed to its full combat potential as a weapon of the Luftwaffe night-fighter force.
 Here it does not seem to have been the result of any official development, rather it was a series of one-off trials by individual pilots and armament technicians that led to its adoption.